uikit/uikit-site/docs/pages/flex.md

 # Flex

-<p class="uk-text-lead">Utilize the power of Flexbox to create a wide range of layouts.</p>
+<p class="uk-text-lead">Utilize the power of flexbox to create a wide range of layouts.</p>

 The Flex component has an essential role in building layouts in UIkit.
 A lot of components, for example the [Grid](grid.md) as well as horizontal navigations, like the [Navbar](navbar.md), [Subnav](subnav.md), [Breadcrumb](breadcrumb.md), [Pagination](pagination.md), [Tab](tab.md) and [Dotnav](dotnav.md) are built with flexbox and can be used together with the utility classes from this component.